 The Guardians do not conduct day-to-day operations or activities in foreign countries.
-Local legal advice is obtained when making direct investments in overseas entities to ensure compliance with local laws.
-Through third-party sources, the Guardians actively monitor legislative developments in jurisdictions in which the Fund holds significant investments.
+Local legal and tax advice is obtained when the Guardians itself is making investments in overseas entities to ensure compliance with local laws.
+Through third-party sources, the Guardians actively monitor legislative developments in jurisdictions in which the Fund itself makes/manages investments.